 The municipality of Ballarat has a rich and living heritage.

-From at least 40,000 years ago the Wadawurung and Dja Dja Wurrung Indigenous people call this country home.
-Their words 'balla arat' means 'resting place' or 'bent elbow.
+At least 40,000 years ago the Wadawurung and Dja Dja Wurrung Indigenous people called this country home.
+Their words 'balla arat' mean 'resting place' or 'bent elbow.

 The first white settler - Archibald Yuille - called his property 'Ballaarat' in 1837 and gold was discovered at Buninyong in 1851.

 The Eureka Rebellion, one of Australia's defining historic and democratic moments, took place at daybreak on 3 December 1854 when 120 gold miners were attacked by a government force of British soldiers and Victorian police at Ballarat.